 “The ideal citizen of a politically corrupt state, such as the one we now have, is a gullible dolt unable to tell truth from bullshit.”

 -- Charles Simic, “Age of Ignorance,” New York Review of Books.

 An Open Letter to NPR on Why They'll Never Get Another Penny From Me

 January 19, 2017

-This has happened too often lately: While brushing my teeth in the morning, I turn on NPR, hoping I’ll be informed about the events of yesterday, today and tomorrow; about what’s going on in the world.
+This has happened too often lately.
+In the morning, while brushing my teeth or shaving, I turn on NPR, hoping I’ll be informed about what’s going on in the world.
 Instead, I’ll get enraged by your coverage.

 This morning, the day before the last day of Barack Obama’s presidency, as we anticipate the horror of a Trump presidency, Morning Edition ran a piece about how Pres.
 Obama was responsible for the divisiveness in our country that led to Trump.